 Details on eligibility, judging procedures, and prizes are available on the IETS website.
 Students entering the student competition must be listed as first author.

-Abstracts must be in English and prepared strictly according to the instructions for submission.
+Abstract requirements: Abstracts must be in English and prepared strictly according to the instructions for submission.
 The language should be concise and avoid jargon.
 Abbreviations must be defined and should be used sparingly.
 Abstracts should consist of unpublished, original data and contain objectives, experimental methods (including statistical methods), results, and conclusions.
 The program co-chairs and two other referees will subject each abstract to rigorous scientific review.
 Rejection by the program co-chairs is final.
-If withdrawal of an abstract becomes necessary, notify the program co-chairs by September 25, 2020.
+If withdrawal of an abstract becomes necessary, notify the program co-chairs by August 24, 2023.

-Due to space restrictions, submissions are limited.
+Submission restrictions: Due to space restrictions, submissions are limited.
 An individual may not be first author of more than one abstract.
 Space limitations allow a maximum of 3,250 keystrokes (including characters, spaces, and punctuation).
 Begin count at the title and end count with the last word.
 Abstracts that are too long will be rejected automatically by the system.
 Coding for special characters is not included in the total keystroke count if you must use boldface, italic, or sub- or superscript type anywhere in the abstract.
 This special coding is not counted in the 3,250 allowed keystrokes.
 Special characters, such as Greek letters and math symbols, are available on the electronic submission form itself.
 If your abstract includes a table, the keystroke limit will be 2,750 for the abstract and 500 for the table.
-The electronic submission form requires using the Table Wizard for preparation of tables.
 The printed abstract width allows for 70 keystrokes per line, including spaces; keep this in mind when formatting the table.
 Tables that are too wide are not printable.
 You must also include coding for text attributes in the table.
 This includes italicization, superscripting, and subscripting of numbers and letters in the table and the footnotes.